w3f/General-Grants-Program/grants/speculative/DPOS_Oracle.md

     * Set consists of parameterizable values (`AccountId` in our case).
     * Selection is made by voting with a parameterizable asset (an asset (i.e. a token) is created via SRML module "assets").
   - Realization of the 'table-score' (voting) js app using [polkadot-js](https://github.com/polkadot-js).
-  - We will deliver a working module for managing entities in the DPoS style along with a js app.
+  - We will deliver a working module for managing entities in the DPoS style along with a js app in the forms of both source code and Docker/Docker Swarm demo images.
 Additionally, we’ll deliver a simple tutorial on using `table-score` as a standalone module.

 * 4-6 weeks:
   - an 'oracle-dpos' SRML module.
 The module will: